 Comparing Post-9/11 GI Bill to the MGIB

 In years past, service members enlisting in the military post-1985 were required to pay $1,200 towards their educational benefits.
-As of August 1, 2011 the Post 9/11 GI Bill came into being – allowing any service member serving 90 days of Active Duty since September 11, 2001, access to assistance – sans payment.
-Only a few requirements exist for participating veterans: serving a total of 36 months of Active Duty or honorable discharge due to a service related disability.
+As of August 1, 2011, the Post 9/11 GI Bill came into being – allowing any service member serving 90 days of Active Duty since September 11, 2001, access to assistance – without any payment required.
+Only a few requirements exist for participating veterans: serving a total of 36 months of Active Duty or honorable discharge due to a service-related disability.

 In a move to tackle current university fees, the Post-9/11 GI Bill no longer pays a flat rate directly to veterans – rather, the VA pays up to 100% of in-state public school tuition directly to the college.
 Private university tuition caps in at $21,084.89 per year – something unheard of under the Montgomery GI Bill.
 Also, eligible students can pull stipends for both books and living expenses.
 These so-called “living allowances,” can range from around $700 to over $3,000 per month.
 Even veterans who are taking 100% of their courses online can earn up to $778 per month in a Military Housing Allowance.

 Contingent upon agreement of re-enlistment, currently serving troops with six years of Active Duty have the ability to transfer their educational benefits.
-They must quality for academic assistance themselves and have a spouse or dependent enrolled in the Defense Eligibility Enrollment Reporting System (DEERS).
-Whereas the Montgomery GI Bill’s benefit period spanned ten years, GI Bill 2.0 pushes it to fifteen – another great update to aging system.
+They must qualify for academic assistance themselves and have a spouse or dependent enrolled in the Defense Eligibility Enrollment Reporting System (DEERS).
+Whereas the Montgomery GI Bill’s benefit period spanned ten years, GI Bill 2.0 pushes it to fifteen – another great update.

 One of the more innovative attributes of GI Bill 2.0 is the “Yellow Ribbon GI Education Enhancement Program.”
 Totally ignored in previous education bills, the “Yellow Ribbon Program,” seeks to support veterans at the graduate school level.
 Private and public universities, who choose to participate in the syllabus, must offer scholarships of tuition forgiveness to veterans.
 Thereupon entering into an agreement with the Veterans Administration, the college will be compensated, dollar-for-dollar, with what they provided – up to the full cost of tuition.